AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 The response contains multiple fields, the request field is the request body when initiating the task, while the response field is the response body returned after the task is completed.
 The field descriptions are as follows.

-- `id`, the ID of the task that generated this song, used to uniquely identify this song generation task.
+- `id`, the ID of the song generation task, used to uniquely identify this song generation task.
 - `request`, the request information in the song task.
-- `response`, the response information in the song task.
+- `response`, the return information in the song task.

 ## Batch Query Operation

-This is for querying the details of multiple task IDs, and unlike above, the action needs to be selected as retrieve_batch.
+This is for querying the details of multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.

 **Request Body** includes: